gwaredd/reflector/README.md

 ### Envision

-Envision is a coffeescript script that takes the JSON data created by reflector and compiles it into C++ source targeted at the prototype gwRTTI library (`src/gwRTTI/`).
+Envision is a coffeescript script that takes the JSON output of reflector and turns it into C++ source for the prototype gwRTTI library (`src/gwRTTI/`).

 This requires [node.js](https://nodejs.org/) and [coffeescript](http://coffeescript.org/).